soniAnkur/angularApp/README.md

-# angularApp
-basic infra for angular in master branch
-#dev branch
+#dev branch for pnr app
-will have the specific code
+will have the specific code for pnr app